Max Muncy Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in MLB.
+- The Padres pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- Padres pitchers combine to surrender 40 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Padres pitchers combine to give up 41 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Snell (1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched) gets the start for the Padres, his seventh of the season.
+- The Padres will look to Musgrove (1-0) in his third start of the season.

-- The lefty last appeared on Tuesday against the Cincinnati Reds, when he tossed six innings, allowing three earned runs while giving up eight hits.
+- The righty last pitched on Saturday, April 29 against the San Francisco Giants, when he went 3 1/3 innings, allowing seven earned runs while giving up six hits.

-- The 30-year-old has an ERA of 5.59, with 10.2 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.